OpenVisualCloud/Media-Transport-Library/doc/run.md

 ls -l /sys/kernel/iommu_groups/
 ```

-If no any group found under this path, it's mostly like previous two steps is not done as expected.
-Use below two commands to check which part is missed.
+If no IOMMU groups are found under the "/sys/kernel/iommu_groups/" directory, it is likely that the previous two steps were not completed as expected.
+You can use the following two commands to identify which part was missed:

 ```bash
 # Check if "intel_iommu=on iommu=pt" is included